 We believe that excellence flourishes in an environment that embraces the broadest range of people, that helps them to achieve their full potential, that facilitates the free expression of their diverse perspectives through respectful discourse, and in which high standards are maintained for students and staff alike.
 An equitable and inclusive working and learning environment creates the conditions for our diverse staff and student body to maximize their creativity and their contributions, thereby supporting excellence in all dimensions of the institution.

-The University has developed an Equity, Diversity and Inclusion Action Plan to both increase the number of Canada Research Chairs from the four designated groups, and to develop procedures and initiatives that enable the university community to work towards our shared responsibility to create an inclusive and equitable environment to conduct world-class research.
+The University has developed an Equity, Diversity and Inclusion Action Plan to both increase the number of Canada Research Chairs from the four designated groups and gender minorities, and to develop procedures and initiatives that enable the university community to work towards our shared responsibility to create an inclusive and equitable environment to conduct world-class research.

 The Equity, Diversity and Inclusion Action Plan was developed in consultation with the affiliated hospitals (Toronto Academic Health Science Network Research Committee), senior university leadership, divisional leaders (Principals, Deans, Academic Directors and Chairs – PDAD&C) and relevant groups within the university community including the VPRI Equity and Diversity in Research and Innovation Working Group (EDRI), the Research Advisory Board (RAB) and the Institutional Research Leaders Group (IRLG).
 Following consultation the plan was approved by the Vice-President, Research and Innovation, under authority delegated from the Governing Council through the Research Administration Policy.